SamuelZelenka/DesignPatterns/README.md

 ## Strategy Pattern:

 	Spell.cs / EarthThrow.cs / FireBall.cs / DefaultSpell.cs / WaterSplash.cs / WindGust.cs:

-Spell contains a set of abstract and virtual properties and methods that are overriden in child classes to allow flexbility in the behaviour of each derived class.
+Using the strategy pattern for spells allows each spell to have unque behaviours by being able to override functionality in an abstract clas.
+Spell has an initiate method which is called upon creaton that is overriden to create unique behaviours for each ability.

 -------------------

 ## Command Pattern:

-	InputAction.cs / CastSpellAction.cs / MoveToPointAction.cs / ResetElementAction.cs / SelectElementAction.cs:
+	InputAction.cs / CastSpellAction.cs / MoveToPointAction.cs / ResetElementAction.cs / SelectElementAction.cs / PlayerInput.cs:
-InputAction encapsulate the needed methods to be able to perform certain Actions at runtime. in this case all calls happen within PlayerInput.cs Update method as the command is executed upon input in real time.

-(Also see PlayerInput.cs for initialization of the inputs)
+InputAction is an abstract class that has an Execute() method that is called if the input is being pressed.

+PlayerInput.cs handles all initialization of the wanted inputs as well as it checks the input on Update() by iterating through all the InputActions that has been initialized.

 -------------------